MichaelHirn/cmod/README.md

 cargo test
 ```

+> Note: The example codebase(s) to vendor-integrate are in the [`example`](./examples) directory.

 ## Development

-The development roadmap to achieve the initial objective is as follows:
+The to-do list to achieve the above stated objective (migrate GPT3.5 to Mistral) is as follows:

 1. [x] find all target files, i.e. importing 'openai' (see: get_target_files)
 2. [ ] search for all `createCompletion` calls (probably doable)